Vrekrer/threading_decorators/README.md

     print(i)
 ```

-Then just call the function to rut it inside a Tread
+Then call the function to rut it inside a Tread

 ```python
 foo('Test')